wilsonpage/blog/_posts/2015-01-17-the-perfect-amd-setup.markdown

 ### Installation process

-The NPM/CommonJS package installation process is dreamy:
+The *NPM/CommonJS* package installation process is dreamy:

 1. `$ npm install cool-package`
 2. `require('cool-package');`

-By contrast the Bower/AMD installation process is involved and error prone:
+By contrast the *Bower*/*AMD* installation process is involved and error prone:

 1. `$ bower install cool-package`
 2. Search through source code of `cool-package` and identify any sub-dependency `require()`s.
 3. Amend the `require.config` paths to map any sub dependency paths to their correct locations.
 4. Run app, on failure return to step 2.

-The good news is there's a better solution for Bower and AMD users which enables:
+The good news is there's a better solution for *Bower* and AMD users which enables:

 1. `$ bower install cool-package`
 2. `require('cool-package');`